 Ensemble Theatre Company

 Ensemble Theatre is located in Kirribilli and is Australia’s longest continuously running theatre company.
-For that reason it has a very strong subscriber base.
-They typically present a more conservative selection of plays, but still produce interesting, professional work.
+It has a very strong subscriber base, and pays the highest award rate for actor in the country.
+They typically present a more conservative selection of plays.
+Each season consistently presents interesting and highly professional productions.

 Independent Sydney Theatre Companies